azlinaaaa/House-Price-Prediction-Using-Machine-Learning/README.md

 The dataset for this research was collected from the iProperty Malaysia website, covering 13 states and federal territories: Johor, Kedah, Kelantan, Melaka, Penang, Perak, Putrajaya, Sabah, Sarawak, Selangor, Terengganu, Labuan, and Pahang.
 The data was gathered using Selenium WebDriver in Python, which automates browser actions to mimic human browsing behavior, inspect web pages, and extract property details.

+The dataset for this research was collected from the iProperty Malaysia website using Selenium WebDriver in Python, which automates browser interactions for web scraping.
+The script handled dynamic scrolling and pagination to capture listings spread across multiple pages.
+User-agent spoofing was implemented to avoid being blocked by the website, mimicking real browser requests.

+XPath was used to extract key property details, such as price, location, and number of bedrooms.
+The script also handled lazy loading and infinite scrolling to ensure all dynamically loaded data was captured by continuously comparing page height.
+Pagination was managed by clicking the "Next" button to access additional pages.

+After scraping, the data was cleaned and preprocessed by removing duplicates, handling missing values, and standardizing formats.
+A new price range variable was created by categorizing prices into low, medium, and high ranges using quartiles.
+The cleaned data was then saved in CSV format, ready for use in training machine learning models for both classification (predicting price range) and regression (estimating exact prices).

 ## Experimental Results and Comparison

 ### CLASSIFICATION